francoisgeorgy/ottobit-web-editor/README.md

 Expression pedal
 ================

-The EXP slider allows you to simulate an expression pedal connected to the Enzo.
+The EXP slider allows you to simulate an expression pedal connected to the Ottobit Jr..

 * The slider's **toe up** position (slider at 0) corresponds to a opened (toe up) expression pedal.
 * The slider's **down** position (slider at 127) corresponds to a closed (toe down) expression pedal.